-- ▶ OMSSA acknowledges the Province's 2018 move to increase OW and ODSP rates by 1.5%, and encourages the Province to build on these increases as it works to reform Ontario's social assistance programs.
-OW and ODSP recipients receive far less than those supported by the Canada Emergency Relief Benefit (CERB) and other federal programs. - ▶ Poor health acts as an added barrier to addressing the cycle of poverty and re-entering the workforce.
+- ▶ During the COVID-19 pandemic, the federal government introduced the Community Emergency Response Benefit (CERB) and the Community Recovery Benefit (CRB) recognizing these amounts provided are the level of income required for Canadians not working to live on.
+To address the rising cost of living and inflation, Ontario's social assistance benefits should be increased to match the federal social assistance programs offered during the pandemic.
+OMSSA acknowledges the 1.5% rate increase offered to clients in 2018; however, those rates have been frozen since.
+The rate of inflation is currently above 5% in Canada.1 - ▶ Poor health acts as an added barrier to addressing the cycle of poverty and re-entering the workforce.
 Recognizing the strong link between poverty and health, the Province should consider expanding dental and drug coverage for social assistance recipients and linking social assistance outcomes with social determinants of health.

-Reforming Social Assistance Rent Scales
+Enhancing Social Assistance Rent Scales